TimHughey/janice/README.md

   - Switch commands are tracked and acks from remote devices correlated

 ## Controlling Systems
+- Dutycycles  Ability to set a run and idle duration
-- Ability to control a Mixtank
+- Thermostats Ability to control a switch based on temperature (or other sensor data)
-- Dutycycles  *Coming Soon*
-- Chambers *Coming Soon*

 ## Web and API
 - Built with Elixir Phoenix